Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Priyadarshini from Glorious Sunrise

-Blue Mountains National Park in Katoomba is a world heritage site that makes a perfect weekend getaway from Sydney.
-The famous ‘Three sisters’ rock formation is a cool landmark that draws in numerous tourists, but this national park is much more than that.
+Blue Mountains National Park in Katoomba is a world heritage site that makes a perfect weekend getaway or day trip from Sydney.
+The famous ‘Three Sisters’ rock formation is a cool landmark that draws in numerous tourists, but this national park is much more than that.

 At Blue Mountains, you will get a chance to get close to observe the rich aboriginal culture, take a stroll in incredible rain-forests, explore ancient Katoomba coal mine and do much more.
 For the adventure seekers, there is ziplining across a vast chasm right to the Dragon Rock.